golang/website/_content/doc/comment.md

 ## Funcs {#func}

-A func's doc comment should explain what the function returns or, for functions called for side effects, what it does.
+A function's doc comment should explain what the function returns or, for functions called for side effects, what it does.
-Named arguments or results can be referred to directly in the comment, without any special syntax like backquotes.
+Named parameters and results can be referred to directly in the comment, without any special syntax like backquotes.
 (A consequence of this convention is that names like `a`, which might be mistaken for ordinary words, are typically avoided.)